freider/tsgen/README.md

 * Conform to official flask extension pattern recommendations

 ### Minor
+* Improved error messages when data doesn't conform to type declarations
 * Support for typed/casted url arguments in api routes, and maybe query params?
 * New types
     * Support for `Optional\[T]`